ZimoHZM/DOLCHID/README.md

 ### ✔️ Data Use Agreement (DUA)
 A downloadable DUA outlining permitted use, ethical obligations, and restrictions for researchers.

+### ✔️ Customised Code
+The implementation of the multi-modal fusion models used for DOLCHID validation.

 ### ✔️ Citation Information
 Guidance on how to cite the dataset in academic work, including BibTeX and DOI link.